botman/docs/testing.md

 ### Skip Assertion

-In cases when your bot reply with several messages you can assert only specific reply using `reply` method to skip assertion.
+In cases when your bot replies with several messages you can assert only a specific reply using the `reply` method to skip assertion.
 All tests below will pass.

 ```php
 public function testStartConversation()